Strategy15 min read

 1. You need an AI policy even if you're a small team.
 People are using AI anyway.

 2. Opt-out ≠ private.
-Your data is sent and stored regardless.
-It just won't be used for training.
+Your data may still be sent, processed, and stored.
+It normally should not be used for model training.

 4. Three questions to answer: Which tools?
 What can be shared?
 Who's responsible?